California, Buckinghamshire

-California is an area to the south side of Aylesbury town centre in Buckinghamshire in England.
+California is an area to the south side of Aylesbury town centre in Buckinghamshire, England.

 History

 Hazell, Watson and Viney

 In 1867, printing and publishing firm, Hazell, Watson and Viney, opened an inkworks in a disused silk mill in California.
 In 1878, this was moved to purpose built premises on the Tring Road (opposite the current site of Tesco), which closed in 1952.